Control 4.6: Grounding Scope Governance

 - Site inventory is completed with Copilot exclusion status documented

-- Copilot query against approved site returns content appropriately
+- Copilot query against an RCD-excluded site does not return content in tenant-wide search / Business Chat; query against an approved site returns content appropriately

 Additional Resources